What is the Great Streets Program?

 Great Streets is a funding program that address safety improvements and increases access to walking, biking, and transit.
 It focuses on “main streets" in communities around the state.
 We're launching this program with $50 million of flexible federal transportation funds from the Infrastructure Investment and Jobs Act.
 Initial investments will be limited to highway corridors that the state owns and manages.
 This first round of funding will serve as a proof-of-concept so we can learn more in developing future versions of the program.

 How will projects be selected?

-The primary objective of proposed projects must be to improve safety and multimodal access on a state highway corridors that also acts as community main streets.
+The primary objective of proposed projects must be to improve safety and multimodal access on state highway corridors that also act as community main streets.
 Project selection will focus on fewer and more impactful projects.
 Things like facility planning, design development, and construction projects are eligible for funding.
 Regions are encouraged to submit projects in larger urban areas as well as smaller communities.

 Phase 1 – Determine Program Eligibility

 - Does the project satisfy the primary objective of the Great Streets Program –